Conveniently located for Fairfield County & Westchester patients

 - TRAM FLAP AND LATISSIMUS FLAP RECONSTRUCTION – Flap breast reconstruction surgeries use either the soft tissue from the lower abdomen (TRAM Flap) or soft tissue from the back (Latissimus Flap) to create a skin tissue flap to place underneath the chest skin to create space for an implant.
 Occasionally the flap of tissue (which consists of skin, muscle, and fat) forms a breast mound, making an implant unnecessary.
 This surgery has a longer recovery time and causes discomfort in areas other than the breast, however, a proper breast mound is seen immediately after surgery.

 Most of these surgeries require a series of periodic procedures as well as follow-up surgeries.
-At the Greenwich Center for Plastic Surgery, Dr. Raskin can help determine which breast reconstruction option is best for you.
+Dr. Elsa Raskin can help determine which breast reconstruction option is best for you.